What Does A Milk Allergy Rash Look Like? | Clear Visual Guide

 Where Are Common Locations for A Milk Allergy Rash?

-Common areas include the face (cheeks, around the mouth), neck, chest, arms, legs, and in infants, the diaper area.
+Common areas include the face (cheeks, around the mouth), neck, chest, arms, and legs.
 These locations often show redness, swelling, or hives depending on the reaction.

 What Role Do Hives Play in A Milk Allergy Rash?